cosmos/ibc-rs/crates/ibc-apps/README.md

 # IBC Applications

 This crate is a top-level library that re-exports Inter-Blockchain Communication (IBC) applications implemented.
-It serves as a centralized hub, simplifying the process of importing and integrating various IBC applications into your blockchain.
+It serves as a meta-crate, simplifying the process of importing and integrating various IBC applications into your blockchain.
 IBC is a distributed protocol that enables communication between distinct sovereign blockchains.
 IBC applications abstract away the core